 The Millionaire Next Door is a study on millionaires.
-It will teach you how (most) millionaires think and behave, so that you can do the same.
+It will teach you how (many) millionaires think and behave, so that you can do the same.

 - Self made millionaires are frugal